corda/corda-runtime-os/wiki/MGM-Onboarding.md

 This will set up the locally hosted identity, which is required in order for the P2P messaging to work.
 `p2pTlsCertificateChainAlias` refers to the alias used when importing the TLS certificate.
 `useClusterLevelTlsCertificateAndKey` is true if the TLS certificate and key are cluster-level certificates and keys.
+`sessionKeysAndCertificates` refers to a list of session keys where:
 `sessionKeyId` refers to the session key ID previously generated in this guide.
+`preferred` indicate that this key will be the preferred session key.

 ## Export group policy for group